ministryofjustice/bichard7-next-core/docs/architecture/adrs/0007-api-auth-approach.md

 ## Context

-We want the API to be secure so we need to Authentication and Authorisation.
-We rely on the `nginx auth proxy` and the `bichard-next-user-service` to verify a user's interaction with UI server.
+We want the API to be secure, so we need Authentication and Authorisation.
+To maintain consistency throughout the service, we will use the same tokens and secrets as the front end to verify the token and ensure it is correct.

-### Authentication

-This is handled by the `X-API-Key` header.
-This is to verify that the UI server can "talk" to the API server.
+Although the primary use case is to handle requests coming from the UI made by end users, we also want to be able to handle service requests, e.g.

+- Core creating records for exceptions and triggers
+- The resubmission service resubmitting PNC failures

-### Authorisation
+### Authentication and Authorisation

 This is handled by the `Authorisation` header with a `Bearer` token.
+The bearer token will be validated to demonstrate that the request is authenticated.
+When a service-to-service request is required and not on a user's behalf, we will generate a bearer token for that service.

-This token is in the format of a [JWT payload](https://jwt.io/) (encoded) from the UI and contains the user's information so we can verify what the user can and cannot do.
+The token is in the format of a [JWT](https://jwt.io/) and contains the user's or service information to verify what the token can and cannot do.

 ## Consequences

 - A developer needs to understand:
   - JWT and how they can be used
-  - how the `nginx auth proxy` works
-  - how the `bichard-next-user-service` works
+  - The Bichard user permission model